Mephi78/obsidian-help-de/de/Integrierte Erweiterungen/Bases/Bases syntax.md

 ### File properties

 File properties refer to the file currently being tested or evaluated.
-File properties are available for all [[Accepted file formats|file types]], including attachments.
+File properties are available for all [[Dateiformate|file types]], including attachments.

 For example, a filter `file.ext == "md"` will be true for all Markdown files and false otherwise.